 Don’t Pay for What You Can Get for Free

-If you have a relatively simple tax return, you should be able to get both federal and state filing for free, and these six websites will help you do it.
-As long as you’ve kept up with your accounting throughout the year, it should be no problem at all.
+If you have a simple tax return, you should be able to get both federal and state filing for free.
+These five websites will help you do it.
+As long as you’ve followed the best strategies for claiming a tax return , it should not be a problem.
 So don’t pay for what you can get free!

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.